 Under this model, the customer would purchase their furnace or boiler or water heater from NYSEG or RG&E at a price that reflects a rebate-level subsidy, and NYSEG or RG&E would be accountable for arranging its installation.
 The installation would be conducted by an installation contractor whose contractual agreement would be with the Companies rather than the customer.
 The contract would set clear performance requirements, remediation requirements, and incentives/penalties.
 The Companies would be able to terminate this contract with any installer who fails to meet contractual conditions.
-In other words, the installation contractor would be accountable to the customer for the installer's performance.
+In other words, the installation contractor would be accountable solely to NYSEG and RG&E, and the Companies would be accountable to the customer for the installer's performance.